 We accept the following forms of payment:

-1. Cash, cheque or card for invoice payments, paid directly to the university’s income office, either over the phone or in person.
+1. Cheque or card for invoice payments, paid directly to the university’s income office, either over the phone or in person.

-2. Childcare vouchers (set up directly by the parent through the online application form)
+2. The government's Tax Free Childcare scheme (set up directly by the parent through the online application form)

 3. Through the university’s salary sacrifice scheme (set up by the nursery and forwarded to payroll).